juxtapos/Rain/README.md

 Call the example page using http://localhost:1337/modules/app/index.html first.

+The renderer can be used directly without a web client.
+Execute

+    $ node lib/test-renderer2.js

 # Developing Web Components

 Please refer to the 'weather' module for the required folder structure of Web Components.